g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 This joy comes with a few problems, though.

 The first problem it causes is that people whose identity is tied to the group will start taking actions to reinforce that identity, even if it doesn't further the group's stated goals.
-For example, Smucker talks about working with protest groups in Washignton D.C., and how the protest actions gradually disconnected from their actual effectiveness, and instead focused on how they reflected commitment to the group:
+Smucker talks about working with protest groups in Washignton D.C., and how the protest actions gradually disconnected from their actual effectiveness, and instead focused on how they reflected commitment to the group:
 > Coming to a protest was good.
 Taking an arrest was better.
 But the pinnacle of resistance was to physically hammer on